ryansobol/plow/README.markdown

 CONTRIBUTING
 ------------

+Is Plow not behaving like you need?
+Open-source to the rescue!
+There is a plethora of documentation to bring you up to speed.
+The API documentation is generated, once the dependencies are met (please see the REQUIREMENTS section), by running the follow:

+    $ rake yardoc

+Patches are always welcome and appreciated!
+To contribute your work back to the source, the process is straight-forward:

-* Fork the project.
+* Fork the project -- may I suggest [Github](http://www.github.com)?
-* Please take a moment to get a feel of the coding style, documentation, and specifications.
-* Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+* Make your feature addition or bug fix with specifications -- it's important that I don't break your hard work in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Please do not casually alter files in the project root. (e.g. HISTORY, LICENSE, Rakefile, README.markdown, ROAD-MAP, SECURITY, VERSION, etc.)
+* Commit your changes and publish the change-set.
 * Send me a pull request.
-Bonus points for topic branches.

-Please see {file:ROAD-MAP} for information on how to most meaningfully contribute to this project.
+All specs must pass!

+Take a moment to get a feel for the style of coding, specifications, and in-line documentation.
+I apologize in advance for setting the standards so high.
+Please see {file:ROAD-MAP} to learn how to flow with the project.